SDM-TIB/easyRML/README.md

 - pandas

 Required configuration:
-provide the following files according to the examples.
+provide the following files according to the examples in the same directory that MappingGenerator.py is located:
 - mappingInput.ini
 - prefixFile.txt